Josef-Friedrich/LuaTeX_Lua-API/README.md

 documented in the [LDoc](https://github.com/lunarmodules/LDoc) format.
 However, the differences between these formats are marginal.

+### `library`

+The actual definitions are located in the directory `library`.
+This directory is divided into further subdirectories.
+In the folder `luatex` you will find the definitions that the engine `LuaTeX` provides.
+The folder `lualibs` documents the extension library of the same name.
+If you use `lualatex`, you may be interested in the folder of the same name.

+### `resources`

+The folder resources contains TeX manuals and HTML online documentation converted into Lua docstrings.

+### `examples`

+The `example` folder contains TeX files for demonstrating and testing the documented Lua API.

 ## Installation / Setup for Visual Studio Code

 Install [Visual Studio Code](https://code.visualstudio.com/) and the